dapr/docs/daprdocs/content/en/operations/components/certification-lifecycle.md

 In general a component needs to be:

-- compliant with the defined Dapr interfaces
+- Compliant with the defined Dapr interfaces
-- functionally correct and robust
+- Functionally correct and robust
-- well documented and maintained
+- Well documented and maintained

 To make sure a component conforms to the standards set by Dapr, there are a set of tests run against a component in a Dapr maintainers managed environment.
 Once the tests pass consistently, the maturity level can be determined for a component.